 The Exchange enforcement staff may not include any Futures Participant, Related Party of a Futures Participant or individual whose interests conflict with the Exchange's enforcement duties.
 A member of the Exchange enforcement staff may not operate under the direction or control of any Person or Persons with trading privileges on the Exchange.

-(e) For purposes of this Rule, the terms "employee," "material information," "non-public information," "related commodity interest" and "commodity interest" shall have the meanings ascribed to them in Commission Regulation §1.59 and the term "security" shall have the meaning ascribed to it in Section 3(a)(10) of the Exchange Act.
+(d) For purposes of this Rule, the terms "employee," "material information," "non-public information," "related commodity interest" and "commodity interest" shall have the meanings ascribed to them in Commission Regulation §1.59 and the term "security" shall have the meaning ascribed to it in Section 3(a)(10) of the Exchange Act.

 Section 7.3 Conflicts of Interest - Named Party in Interest or Financial Interest in Significant Action